korningf/arch-ops/net-ops.md

-# AWS Cloud VPC  (172.0/16 - 172.31/16)
+# Primary Cloud VPC  (172.0/16 - 172.31/16)

-Recall AWS default is VPCs per account (but can ask for more).
+Recall there is a limit of VNET/VPC per account (but can ask for more).

     - ask for and account for 8 - some reserved for future use